Answers to frequently asked questions about subspecialty training

 Who’s eligible for subspecialty training?

-To be eligible to enter subspecialty training, you need to fulfil one of the following criteria:
+To be eligible to enter subspecialty training, you need to fulfil one of the following criteria please see the criteria on How to register for subspecialty training.

 How do I apply for subspecialty training?